5 Top Interview Tips

 It helps to make sure that your entire package has left a great, lasting impression on the interviewer.
 And then stay engaged and follow-up with a thank you that same day and either highlight something you may have forgotten to mention or that you want to reinforce in their mind.

 So there you have it, five tips to help you have more drop the mic interviews.
 Want more?
 Join Women with Dynamic Purpose on Friday, November 1st for our annual meeting.
-This year’s meeting is a workshop-style session where attendees will roll up there sleeves and go deep into practical tools, including updating resumes and preparing for interviews, to make sure you are ready to thrive in the face of any professional shift.
-To learn more go to our events page, and to register, click here.
+This year's meeting is a workshop-style session where attendees will roll up there sleeves and go deep into practical tools, including updating resumes and preparing for interviews, to make sure you are ready to thrive in the face of any professional shift.